10 Best Industry 40 for November 2025

 Key Catalysts

-• Strategic acquisitions and product innovation
+• Strategic acquisitions expanding product portfolio

 Risk Factors

-• Elevated debt to equity 69.5%
+• Elevated debt levels (total debt to equity at 64.0%)

 Honeywell International Inc. (HON)